Cumorah: Jaredites

 This hill, known as "Cumorah" among the Nephites, was called "Ramah" (/ˈrɑːmɑː/) by the Jaredites:

 In the Book of Mormon, during the time of the Book of Alma, the land of Cumorah was part of the land of Desolation, "the land which had been peopled and been destroyed, of whose bones we have spoken".
 This land is identified as being north of the land of Zarahemla.

 Moroni lived several years after recording the destruction of his people.
 He translated and abridged the plates which were the record of the Jaredites as the Book of Ether on to the plates that he was keeping.
 During this process, he wrote, "Omer ... passed by the hill of Shim, and came over by the place where the Nephites were destroyed," and "it came to pass that the army of Coriantumr did pitch their tents by the hill Ramah; and it was that same hill where my father Mormon did hide up the records unto the Lord, which were sacred."
 These passages identify the Nephite hill Cumorah as the same hill where the Jaredites had fought their final battle.
+Oliver Cowdery explained that this record "was written and deposited not far from" [Joseph Smith's home], indicating that both Mormon and Moroni lived in the vicinity of Palmyra, NY.